yggdrasil-network/yggdrasil-network.github.io/about.md

 1. The address is unpacked into the known bits of a NodeID and a bitmask to signal which bits of the NodeID are known (the unknown bits are ignored).
 2. A DHT search is performed, which normally results in a response from the node closest in the DHT keyspace to the target NodeID.
 The response contains the node's curve25519 key, which is checked to match the NodeID (and therefore the address), as well as the node's coordinates.
 Incorrect responses are ignored.
 3. Using the keys and coords from the above step, an ephemeral key exchange occurs between the source and destination nodes.
-These ephemeral session keys are used to encrypt any ordinary IPv6 traffic that may be encapsulated and sent between the nodes ([forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy)).
+These ephemeral session keys are used to encrypt any ordinary IPv6 traffic that may be encapsulated and sent between the nodes.

 ## Project Status and Plans